 Information for Dietetic Interns

-If you need to go to the NOSM campus at Lakehead or Laurentian University for any reason there is a clearance and attestation process to follow.
-Before visiting, please contact the Manager, NODIP to advise of the nature of your visit to campus and further instruction will be sent in response.
+Access to the NOSM campuses in Thunder Bay and Sudbury are restricted requiring authorization to access.
+If you need to go to the NOSM campus for any reason, there is a clearance and attestation process to follow.
+Before visiting, please contact the Program Manager, NODIP to discuss the nature of your visit to campus and further instruction will be sent in response.

 With the situation changing rapidly, please stay up to date by checking the NOSM website.